- Instructions for Form 1120-REIT - Introductory Material

 Generally, lobbying expenses are not deductible.
 These expenses include:

-Amounts paid or incurred in connection with influencing federal or state legislation (but not local legislation); or
+Amounts paid or incurred in connection with influencing federal, state, or local legislation; or

 Amounts paid or incurred in connection with any communication with certain federal executive branch officials in an attempt to influence the official actions or positions of the officials.
 See Regulations section 1.162-29 for the definition of "influencing legislation."

 Dues and other similar amounts paid to certain tax-exempt organizations may not be deductible.
-See section 162(e)(3).
 If certain in-house lobbying expenditures do not exceed $2,000, they are deductible.
-For information on contributions to charitable organizations that conduct lobbying activities, see section 170(f)(9).

 Generally, special at-risk rules under section 465 apply to closely held corporations engaged in any activity as a trade or business or for the production of income.
 Those REITs that are closely held may have to adjust the amount on line 20.